Red Wings upend Hurricanes with 3-1 victory

 RALEIGH, N.C.
+(AP) — The Detroit Red Wings emerged from a stressful few days before the deadline with yet another standings-defying win against the Carolina Hurricanes.

-(AP) — Adam Erne and Filip Zadina scored two quick third-period goals while Jonathan Bernier finished with 37 saves to help the Detroit Red Wings beat the Carolina Hurricanes 3-1 on Monday night.
+Adam Erne and Flip Zadina scored two quick third-period goals while Jonathan Bernier finished with 37 saves to help the Red Wings beat the Hurricanes 3-1 on Monday night, sweeping a two-game road set against a team tied for the Central Division lead.

-Sam Gagner added a clinching empty-net score late for the Red Wings, who continue to frustrate the Hurricanes.
-Carolina came in tied for the Central Division lead yet have lost four of seven against the division’s last-place team.

-Detroit also spoiled a milestone night for Carolina captain Jordan Staal, who was honored before the puck dropped for playing his 1,000th regular-season NHL game.
+Detroit, sitting at the bottom of the division, won here in a shootout on Saturday then earned a fourth win in seven meetings this season Monday — which also spoiled Carolina captain Jordan Staal’s 1,000th career regular-season NHL game.

+It came after the Red Wings completed four trades since Friday, the biggest sending right wing Anthony Mantha to Washington before the Monday afternoon deadline.
+The potential for more moves left coach Jeff Blashill waiting until “really late” to post his lineup.

+“We were in a 0-0 game going into the third and a lot of times this year and in the past, you’ve seen that go the other way.
+But I’ve said we’ve have to start finding ways to win those games, and we did tonight.”

+To Larkin’s point, Detroit had been outscored 57-33 in the third period before Monday.

-Erne scored the game’s first goal by scoring off a behind-the-net feed from Michael Rasmussen less than a minute into the third.
+Erne scored off a behind-the-net feed from Michael Rasmussen less than a minute into the third.
 That was the start of a game-turning sequence that saw the Hurricanes take two quick penalties to give the Red Wings a chance to strike again.

 The Hurricanes unsuccessfully challenged the goal seeking a missed offside call on Erne.
 That led to an delay of game penalty, followed by another when Brady Skjei’s clear attempt sailed over the glass — potentially glancing off the stick of Detroit’s Evgeny Svechnikov — to give Detroit a two-man advantage.